 Please request a copy of planning permit history before lodging a tree removal application.

 Bookings are for 10 minutes and can be made Monday to Friday 9am - 4.30pm.

 Book an appointment

 A Planning Permit may be required to remove any vegetation on land greater than 4,000m2.
-Speak to our Vegetation Management Officer or visit the Department of Environment, Land, Water and Planning (DELWP) website for more details on native vegetation removal.
+Speak to our Vegetation Management Officer or visit the Department of Energy, Environment and Climate Action (DEECA) for more details on native vegetation removal.

 If you have trees on your property that may be affected by a proposed development, you may be required to submit an aboricultural report with your Planning Application.
 Download the aboricultural reporting guidelines(PDF, 127KB).

 For large development proposals, you must submit a landscape plan as part of the planning application.
 Read our fact sheet preparing a landscape plan(PDF, 5MB) for further information.